hapax/hapax.github.io/assets/simple-physics.md

 average?
 Two conditions will do it:

-- First, the steps are not biased in any particular direction.
-But if a walker always wants to walk south, then consecutive steps *will* tend to be aligned.
+- If the walker always wants to go south, consecutive steps will tend to be aligned.
+So, our first condition is that steps are not *biased* in any particular direction.
-- Second, steps are *uncorrelated*, i.e. as soon as a walker steps, they forget the direction they stepped in.
-If a walker likes to keep going in the same direction, the steps are correlated and will tend to align; if a walker prefers to swap direction with every step, steps will be *anti-correlated* and tend to "anti-align".
+- If the walk like persisting in the same direction (or changing direction on each step), then steps are *correlated* (or *anticorrelated*), and tend to align (or anti-align).
+So our second condition is that steps are uncorrelated.

-In all our random walks below, both conditions hold to good approximation, and hence steps are unaligned on average.
+In all our random walks below, the walk is unbiased and uncorrelated to good approximation, and hence, steps are unaligned on average.
+You can explore these properties for coin flips in Exercise 12.

 *Speed and diffusion.* If a random walker moves with speed $v$, an average step takes time
 $\tau = \ell/v$.
 After a total time $t$ has elapsed, the random walker